shashtag/dev-test-jul-2023/ans1/readme.md

 ### Data Structures

-- structure{trie root node and ingests} (trie) - enters all the stings and stores them in form of a tree.
-Keeps the count of number of ingests
-- map (dict) - stores the occurrence of a word.
+- Structure{trie root node and ingests and dict} (trie) - enters all the stings and stores them in form of a tree.
+Keeps the count of number of ingests.
+Stores the occurrence of a word.

 ### Input func